Mission and Technology

 20 Million Patients World Wide 5

-Diabetic Macular Edema (DME)
+Diabetic Macular Edema

 A complication of diabetes that manifests as inflammation, edema and hard exudates in the macula and leads to loss of visual acuity.